JarKz/dotfiles/config/nvim/README.md

   - autotag in html
 * `windwp/nvim-autopairs`,
   - autopairs the parentheses, braces and brackets
-* `nvim-telescope/telescope.nvim`
-  - useful plugin for find some files, helps or commands and etc.
-  - it's not main plugin for find something, because I use native fzf that described below
-  - I keep it for beautiful UI for some plugins and for one plugin below
-* `nvim-telescope/telescope-project.nvim`
-  - useful for autosaving projects
-  - I use it for displaying in dashboard
-* `nvim-telescope/telescope-fzy-native.nvim`
-  - speed up displaying variants of choose
 * `ibhagwan/fzf-lua`
   - useful plugin for find some files, helps or commands and etc. that based on fzf command
   - it's my main plugin because it faster